lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 Before we go through the illustration of the problem below we first need to understand how Webpack builds frontend bundles by default when using `create-react-app`.
 Clutch uses webpack as the build system for the frontend, when building a new release [webpack templates the output filename](https://webpack.js.org/guides/caching/#output-filenames) to include a content hash eg: `main.[contenthash].chunk.js`.
-This uniqueness of this content hash allows us to cache bust what the browser has locally allowing the new version to be requested.
+This uniqueness of this content hash allows Clutch to cache bust what the browser has locally allowing the new version to be requested.

 <img alt="Problem Diagram" src="https://user-images.githubusercontent.com/2250844/106201546-765bf680-616d-11eb-83d3-c70cf93ba252.png" />

 The client makes a request to Clutch and a canary host responds with an `index.html` page with a script tag asking for `main.a3762de8.chunk.js`.
 Illustrated by the green and red arrows, there is only one host which has the correct asset the client is asking for, the canary.
 If the client's request for `main.a3762de8.chunk.js` goes anywhere else the page will fail to load.

+This is not a problem if you are using a CDN, as traditionally there is a backing object storage such as S3 where all of the applications assets are stored.
+If a CDN does not have an asset it checks its backing object storage, warms the CDN cache, and serves it to the client.
+Alternatively, sticky sessions or session affinity could be used to remediate this problem, as the requesting client would always be routed to a specific version of the application.

 ## Solution